Strength of materials: Design terms

-Margin of Safety is also sometimes used to as design criteria.
-It is defined MS = Failure Load/(Factor of Safety × Predicted Load) − 1.
+Margin of Safety is the common method for design criteria.
+It is defined MS = Pu/P − 1.

 For example, to achieve a factor of safety of 4, the allowable stress in an AISI 1018 steel component can be calculated to be $F = UTS/FS$ = 440/4 = 110 MPa, or $F$ = 110×106 N/m2.
-Such allowable stresses are also known as "design stresses" or "working stresses."
+Such allowable stresses are also known as "design stresses" or "working stresses".

 Design stresses that have been determined from the ultimate or yield point values of the materials give safe and reliable results only for the case of static loading.
 Many machine parts fail when subjected to a non-steady and continuously varying loads even though the developed stresses are below the yield point.
 Such failures are called fatigue failure.
 The failure is by a fracture that appears to be brittle with little or no visible evidence of yielding.
 However, when the stress is kept below "fatigue stress" or "endurance limit stress", the part will endure indefinitely.
 A purely reversing or cyclic stress is one that alternates between equal positive and negative peak stresses during each cycle of operation.
 In a purely cyclic stress, the average stress is zero.
 When a part is subjected to a cyclic stress, also known as stress range (Sr), it has been observed that the failure of the part occurs after a number of stress reversals (N) even if the magnitude of the stress range is below the material's yield strength.
 Generally, higher the range stress, the fewer the number of reversals needed for failure.

 Failure theories

-There are four failure theories: maximum shear stress theory, maximum normal stress theory, maximum strain energy theory, and maximum distortion energy theory.
+There are four failure theories: maximum shear stress theory, maximum normal stress theory, maximum strain energy theory, and maximum distortion energy theory (von Mises criterion of failure).
 Out of these four theories of failure, the maximum normal stress theory is only applicable for brittle materials, and the remaining three theories are applicable for ductile materials.

-Of the latter three, the distortion energy theory provides most accurate results in a majority of the stress conditions.
+Of the latter three, the distortion energy theory provides the most accurate results in a majority of the stress conditions.
 The strain energy theory needs the value of Poisson's ratio of the part material, which is often not readily available.
 The maximum shear stress theory is conservative.
 For simple unidirectional normal stresses all theories are equivalent, which means all theories will give the same result.